sirn-se/phrity-util-transformer/docs/wrappers/SymfonyNormalizer.md

 ## Dependency

-The wrapper require `symfony/serializer` package.
+This wrapper require `symfony/serializer` and possibly `symfony/property-access` packages.
-The package is not installed automatically.
+The packages are not installed automatically.

 ## Using the wrapper